 Energy Benchmarking Data Collection

 In order to benchmark your building(s) as required by law, you must collect energy and water consumption information along with information about how the space is used.
-This page describes the steps to data collection.
+This page describes the steps to data collection for a building owner, property manager, or their agent.
 (If you are a tenant, your requirements are described here.)

 The District Data Collection Worksheets list all the information you must collect.
 The Instructions in the new Data Collection Worksheet detail how to comply and several changes being made for reporting of 2013 data.
 For a summary of requirements and compliance checklist, view this flyer from the DC Sustainable Energy Utility.